 Public opinion data show that most South Koreans are partial to the promotion of anti-communist ideology.
 In the 2015 Korean Identity Survey, a survey effort overseen by the East Asia Institute, more than 1,000 randomly selected respondents were asked whether an anti-communist state ideology is necessary.
 They were given four choices: 1) Since North Korea continues to be a threat, anti-communism should be the state ideology of the Republic of Korea; 2) Even if anti-communism is not an official state ideology, it should still be defended as an important value; 3) It was needed during the Cold War, but is not needed today; and 4) Anti-communist ideology is anachronistic, because it undermines inter-Korean dialogue and is a pretext for for the repression of human rights.1) In the original Korean: 1) 북한의 위협이 계속되고 있기 때문에 반공을 대 한민국의 국가이념으로 삼아야 한다; 2) 반공을 국가 이념으로 삼지는 않더라도 중요한 가치로 지킬 필요가 있다; 3) 냉전시대에는 필요했지만 지금은 반공 이념이 필요 없다; 4) 반공 이념은 남북화해를 저해하고 인권탄압의 명 분이기 때문에 시대착오적이다.

-If we take respondents answering either one or two as those showing either strong or some support for an anti-communist ideology, then we’ve accounted for 75.6 percent of all those who took part.
+If we take respondents answering one or two (North Korea as threat and anti-communism as important value) as those showing support for an anti-communist ideology, then we’ve accounted for 75.6 percent of all those who took part.
 The fact that three out of four people express firm support or sympathy for anti-communism is notable.
 Unsurprisingly, if the responses are divided by age cohort, significant variation shows.
 Only 64 percent of those aged 19-29 agree with the first or second responses, while 90 percent of those 60+ think anti-communism should either be the defining characteristic of the state, or that it has important value.
 A 26pp difference between the oldest and youngest cohort in South Korea is no small amount, but the fact that two out of every three from the youngest cohort also show support indicates just how popular the ideology is.

 In the Republic’s early years, the defining characteristic of the state was that it wasn’t communist, i.e. North Korea.
 This was aggressively promoted by the nation- and state-building dictator, Park Chung-hee, and is the basis of the controversial National Security Act (국가보안법), which makes recognition, promotion, or association with North Korea illegal (the law is notoriously vague).
 It has since taken on many more defining characteristics, but the association hasn’t dissipated.
 It is this sentiment that conservatives strive to capitalize on, politically.
 Since the democratic transition in 1987, the conservative party has promoted itself as the party of “security,” and as statistical analysis shows, those who think anti-communism is important are more likely to support the conservative party (while those who don’t are more likely to support the liberal party).